“To hell or to Connaught,” Oliver Cromwell, 1653.

 Sligo is accessible from Dublin via train or bus.
 There is also a small airport in Strandhill that has flights to Dublin.
 Alternatively renting a car might be one of the best ways to get around.
 If Cromwell were around nowadays I’m sure he would be eating his words … and maybe drinking a Guinness!

-All photos property of author and used with permission.
+All photos property of the author and used with permission.